nodejs/node/doc/api/tls.md

 Same as [`tls.connect()`][] except that `port` and `host` can be provided as arguments instead of options.

-**Note:** A port or host option, if specified, will take precedence over any port or host argument.
+*Note*: A port or host option, if specified, will take precedence over any port or host argument.